 In another special edition of our event series CITYMAKERS-Salon, we are pleased to host the outstanding artists Qian Geng and Anton Kaun for an exchange on writing, type and sound and their relation to the urban space.

 How do the roles of calligraphy, lettering and literacy differ between China and the West?
 What passive influence do they exert on city inhabitants?
 How do they actively shape urban space?
-Let’s come together on March 19th and discuss these meaningful questions!
+Let’s come together and discuss these meaningful questions!

 Qian Geng (钱赓) is a contemporary Chinese calligrapher and performance artist.
 His performances connect the puristic core of the cultural technology of handwriting to the archaic and dark myths of Chinese folklore – letting culture and myths, performance and installation, writing and sound mingle in rituals of spacial conception.